 However, he would earn a new nickname, ‘Marse Robert’, after he succeeded over General George B McClellan over the Seven Days’ Battles.
 Overnight, it seems, Lee’s presence of a wary warrior had transformed into one of commanding respect.

 However, Lee’s intricate tactical planning likely helped America in their triumph over Mexico between 1846 and 1848.
-Lee was notably present on the frontline in at least four battles, and helped America find secret routes through the Mexican defences.
+Lee was notably present on the frontline in at least four battles, and helped America find secret routes through the Mexican defenses.

 This would, however, in fact lead to Lee resigning from the army in 1854, and he gave no clear reason for doing so.